22Ifeoma22/automation-must-serve-humans/modules/governance-failure-analysis/deloitte-llm-hallucination-case/README.md

 This was **not** a predictive “black box” failure; it was **LLM text generation without evidence grounding** and **weak verification**.

 ## Root Cause
-- No enforced source grounding (no RAG / whitelist corpus)
+- No enforced source grounding (no RAG  whitelist corpus)
-- No automated citation/quote validators
+- No automated citation quote validators
 - Inadequate human fact-check and sign-off
 - Missing provenance/audit trail of prompts and sources